autonity/aut/README.md

 # Create an account
 # !!
 For demonstration purposes only.
 Use a HW wallet or other key-management infrastructure. !!
 $ mkdir -p keystore
-$ aut account new --key-file keystore/alice.key
+$ aut account new --keyfile keystore/alice.key
 Password for new account:
 Confirm account password:
 0xd888bc90720757796C72eC2a3A231c81b55e8097